chillmatin/G10_CENG211_HW4/README.md

 Done:
 FileIO Has Been Created

 Need:
-Customers need to be coded.
+Customers need to be coded,
-Mediator class
+Mediator class,
-Interface
+Interface,